 We have used a wooden tray for our example photo, but you are free to use whatever objects you wish to decoupage.

 The pictures can be cut out of magazines, catalogs or books.
 You can photocopy clip art, photos, stories, poems and other items printed from your computer (if you use pictures printed using an inkjet printer, see our tip below to prevent ink bleeding).
 The options are endless: cut out pictures, motifs or shapes from wrapping paper, wallpaper, fabric, napkins, greeting cards, postcards, photographs, travel brochures, handbills, programs, garden seed packages, pages from old books, foil covered paper, paper doilies, ribbon, posters, dried flowers, tissue paper and more.
 You can also buy paper and pictures made especially for decoupage.
 Get creative!

-The items above are the most important supplies you need.
-There are a few other items you might want to keep close by:
+The items above are the essential supplies you need.
+There are a few other items you might find handy to use in your decoupage journey.

-- Popsicle Stick: You can use this to help smooth out wrinkles and remove excess glue.
+- Bone Folder: You can use this to help smooth out wrinkles and remove excess glue.
 You can also buy a tool made especially for this called a brayer.

 - Foam Brush: This is used to spread the decoupage medium or glue onto the item you will decoupage.
 If you don't have a foam brush, you can use an ordinary paint brush or even a cotton swab.

 - Scissors: Used to cut out the pictures and other items you will be decoupaging.
-To help with cutting pictures with a lot of small details, you might want to use a utility knife.
+To help with cutting decorative paper with a lot of small details, you might want to use scissors with smalls blades or a utility knife.

 - Tweezers: Tweezers are sometimes a great help when it comes to positioning small pictures.